Prenuptial Agreements: A Roadmap for Marriage

 Prenups are not the answer to every challenge a marriage may encounter.
 What they cannot do, for example, is divest the court’s authority to determine child custody and child support of children born during the marriage.

 For couples considering marriage, asking an attorney to draw up a prenuptial agreement is a great idea.
 If done right, it should be negotiated fairly and with full disclosure.
 Each side should have their own independent counsel and the agreement must be entered into freely and voluntarily.
 The prenup should be executed as part of the wedding planning process, but early enough to avoid the stress of negotiating days before the ceremony.
 If you and your partner are considering getting married, creating the right prenup is the best way to further strengthen your partnership and contribute to the health and longevity of your marriage.

-If you need assistance preparing a prenuptial agreement, please contact the Law Office of Laurie M. Wasserman LLC at 410-842-1070 or email@example.com.
+If you need assistance preparing a prenuptial agreement, please contact Wasserman Family Law at 410-842-1070 or email@example.com.
 We practice in jurisdictions throughout the State of Maryland.